Joan Takayama-Ogawa: Artist career and style

+Takayama-Ogawa's more recent work has focused on climate change.

 Teaching career

-After graduating from Stanford, Takayama-Ogawa started her first position in education at the Crossroads School in Santa Monica, CA in 1979, where she worked as faculty, as well as Academic Dean. until she decided to further her education at Otis College of Art and Design in 1985.
+After graduating from Stanford University, Takayama-Ogawa started her first position in education at the Crossroads School in Santa Monica, California in 1979, where she worked as faculty, as well as Academic Dean. until she decided to further her education at Otis College of Art and Design in 1985.
 That same year, she also transitioned to her current position at Otis as a Professor in Ceramics, Product Design, English and Public Speaking.
 In 2010, she was appointed Ceramics Coordinator, and she was in charge of “bringing clay back to Otis with a focus on 3D printing and clay”.
 Within that position in 2012, she has organized a corporate sponsored project with Gainey Ceramics, where students designed models to be manufactured and sold through Gainey.
 She has also organized three faculty development workshops for 2011 Clay in LA Symposium.